helm/charts/stable/redis/README.md

 ## NetworkPolicy

-To enable network policy for redis, install
+To enable network policy for Redis, install
-[a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `NetworkPolicy.Enabled` to `true`.
+[a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `networkPolicy.enabled` to `true`.

 For Kubernetes v1.5 & v1.6, you must also turn on NetworkPolicy by setting the DefaultDeny namespace annotation.
 Note: this will enforce policy for _all_ pods in the namespace: